GalaChain/sdk/chain-connect/docs/Examples.md

 ### Connecting to a Web3 Wallet

-First, you need to create a client and connect to a web3 wallet, the below shows Metamask:
+First, you need to create a client and connect to a web3 wallet, the below shows Metamask connection:

 ```typescript
 import { MetamaskConnectClient } from "@gala-chain/connect";